Cost to fix Michigan sinkhole estimated at more than $78M

 FRASER, Mich.
-(AP) — Repairs to a broken sewer line that caused a football field-sized sinkhole north of Detroit are estimated at more than $78 million.
+(AP) — The cost to fix a broken sewer line that caused a football field-sized sinkhole north of Detroit is estimated at more than $78 million, Macomb County’s new public works chief says.

-The estimates were included in an update to Macomb County commissioners by new Public Works chief Candice Miller.
+The project’s cost could rise above $100 million if more work is done to improve the rest of the sewer line, public works chief Candice Miller told Macomb County commissioners on Friday.
+The repairs could take about a year to complete.

-Miller told the board Friday that fixes could take about a year at the sinkhole site in Fraser.
+“This is an enormous thing that’s happening to the county,” Miller said.
+“We’re up to the challenge.
+We’re going to get through this thing.
+We’re going to solve this problem.
+And somehow we’ve got to figure out how to pay for it.”

-The project’s cost could rise above $100 million if more work is done to improve the rest of the sewer line.
+The sewer collapse was discovered after homeowners heard noises Christmas Eve and noticed their house was sinking.

 Most Read Stories